-HIST 2900 1-3 cr Topics in History
+HIST 2900 Topics in History

 A one-semester special topics course in which students may engage in a study of a subject not regularly offered in the history program, or for international educational experience; intended for second-year students.
 Topics courses do not satisfy goals of the Minnesota Transfer Curriculum.